tuacker/markusbodner.com/content/post/multi-step-form-using-phoenix-live-view.md

 One thing I have in mind while building out [Newsletty](https://www.newsletty.com) is a multi-step form for a specific flow.
 I thought the upcoming [Live View](https://github.com/phoenixframework/phoenix_live_view/) would be a perfect fit for that.
 What you see in the following clip I achieved without having to write any JavaScript myself.
 <!--more-->

+**Note: This post was written for one of the first versions of LiveView.
+A lot has changed by now and this example won't work as-is.
+The general concepts should remain the same though.** I hope to update this tutorial at some point.

 ![Video showing the multi-step flow](/videos/form_live_view_steps_test.mp4)

 ## Implementation